jtamames/Watermelon/README.md

 Displays a structured summary of the loaded project: sample list, read counts, contig and ORF statistics, taxonomic classification coverage, most abundant taxa per rank.

 ### Plots

-Select a plot type from the sidebar:
+Select a plot type from the sidebar.
+Available types depend on the data present in the loaded project.

+**Taxonomy (barplot)** — stacked barplot of the most abundant taxa at the selected rank.

-- **Taxonomy (barplot)** — choose rank, count type, number of taxa; optionally search for specific taxa (SQM full only)
+- Choose rank (Phylum → Species), count type, and number of taxa
+- Optionally search for specific taxa by name (SQM full only); comma-separated, empty means top N
+- Filter options: Ignore unmapped, Ignore unclassified, Ignore ambiguous, Rescale to 100%
+- Format controls (top bar): width, height, font size, colour palette, label width

+**Taxonomy (heatmap)** — interactive heatmap of the most abundant taxa.

+- Same rank, count type and number of taxa selectors as the barplot
+- Filter options: Ignore unmapped, Ignore unclassified, Ignore ambiguous
+- Rescale selector in the sidebar: None, Log₁₀(x+1), Z-score — row order is always computed on raw values and stays stable when rescaling
+- Format controls (top bar): width, height, font size, colour palette
+- Hover to see exact values; row height is fixed at 28 px/taxon for consistent cell size

-- **COG / KEGG / PFAM functions** — heatmap of most abundant functions; optionally search by ID or keyword
+**COG / KEGG / PFAM / external databases** — interactive heatmap of the most abundant functions.

+- Search by function ID or keyword; comma-separated, empty means top N
+- Optional category filter (COG category or KEGG hierarchy) where available
+- Count type, number of functions and rescale (None, Log₁₀(x+1), Z-score) selectors in the sidebar
+- Row order is computed on raw values and stays stable when rescaling
+- Format controls (top bar): width, height, font size, colour palette, label width
+- Hover to see function name, sample and exact value; full function names shown in row labels (truncated at 80 characters)

-- **Binning** — barplot of most abundant bins
+**Binning** — barplot of bin abundances (SQM full only).

-All plots support adjustable width, height and font size.
-Changes apply immediately.
-Use **Download PNG** to export.
+All plots support a **sample selector** to restrict the analysis to a subset of samples.
+Use the **Download PNG** button to export (for plotly-based plots, use the camera button in the plot toolbar instead).

 ### Tables
 Four independent category selectors:

 - **Assembly** — Contigs table, ORFs table (SQM full only)
 - **Taxonomy** — select rank and metric (percentages, raw abundances)
 - **Functions** — select database and metric (raw abundances, percentages, base counts, CPM, TPM, copy number); COG and KEGG tables include Name and Path annotation columns